Zulko/gpt-function-decorator/README.md

 ```

 The library relies on the new OpenAI's new [structured outputs](https://platform.openai.com/docs/guides/structured-outputs/introduction) feature which can generate results with complex nested schemas.

-Yes, using ChatGPT can lead to unpredictable and unreliable outputs in complex or open-ended queries.
-But leveraged on the right use-cases, it can also replace hours of scripting and hundreds of lines of code.
+This service can definitely be to unpredictable or unreliable for complex or open-ended queries.
+But leveraged on the right use-cases and with the right specifications, it can also replace hours of scripting and hundreds of lines of code.

 ## Acknowledging Marvin